Herbie

-Herbie, the Love Bug is a fictional sentient 1963 Volkswagen Beetle, who has been featured in several Walt Disney motion pictures starting with the 1968 feature film The Love Bug.
-Herbie has a mind of his own and is capable of driving himself, and is often a serious contender in auto racing competitions.
-Throughout most of the franchise, Herbie is distinguished by red, white ,and blue racing stripes from the front to the back bumper, a pearl white body, a racing-style number 53 on the front luggage compartment lid, doors, engine lid, and a yellow-on-black 1963 California license plate with the registration "OFP 857".
+Herbie, the Love Bug is a fictional sentient 1963 Volkswagen Beetle racing car that has been featured in several Walt Disney motion pictures starting with The Love Bug in 1968.
+He has a mind of his own, being capable of driving himself and often becoming a serious contender in auto racing.
+Throughout most of the films he is distinguished by red, white, and blue racing stripes from the front to the back bumper, a pearl white body, a racing-style number "53" on the front luggage compartment lid, doors, engine lid, and a yellow-on-black 1963 California license plate with the registration "OFP 857".

-History
+Plot

-In The Love Bug (1968), Herbie is bought from the showroom of Peter Thorndyke (David Tomlinson) by San Francisco socialite Mrs. Van Luit for her upstairs maid, but returns the car shortly afterwards due to reliability problems.
-Herbie is then purchased by race driver Jim Douglas (Dean Jones) after Douglas was falsely accused of stealing Herbie.
-Tennessee Steinmetz (Buddy Hackett), Jim's best friend, mechanic and housemate, names the car "Herbie" after his uncle Herb, a middleweight boxer whose nose is shaped like the hood of a Volkswagen Beetle.
-Jim Douglas and Tennessee soon realize Herbie's sentience and unnatural performance and decide to use him in auto racing, which Herbie proves to be very successful at.
-In the final race of the film, Herbie is damaged and splits in two, but wins when his rear half (with Tennessee inside) beats Thorndyke's Apollo GT.
-The happy ending of the movie involves Herbie being fully repaired and taking the newlyweds Jim and his wife Carole on a romantic getaway, symbolizing a fresh start for all involved.
+In The Love Bug (1968), Herbie is bought from the showroom of Peter Thorndyke (David Tomlinson) by San Francisco socialite Mrs. Van Luit for her upstairs maid, but returns him shortly afterward due to reliability problems.
+Race car driver Jim Douglas (Dean Jones) purchases the car after he is accused of stealing him.
+Tennessee Steinmetz (Buddy Hackett), Jim's best friend, a mechanic and his housemate, names the car "Herbie" after his uncle, a middleweight boxer whose nose was shaped like the hood of a Volkswagen Beetle.
+Jim notices the car's unnatural performance levels and decides to take him auto racing, to great success.
+In addition, Jim pursues a romantic relationship with Carole Bennett (Michele Lee), an assistant in Thorndyke's showroom.
+Carole eventually sides with Jim, Tennessee, and Herbie.
+In the final El Dorado road race, Herbie is damaged and splits in two, but wins when the rear half (with Tennessee inside) beats Thorndyke's Apollo GT.
+Fully repaired, Herbie takes the newlywed Jim and Carole on their honeymoon.

 In Herbie Rides Again (1974), Herbie is retired from racing and has been left to Tennessee's widowed aunt, Mrs. Steinmetz (Helen Hayes).
-Mrs. Steinmetz and her displaced neighbor, Nicole Harris (Stefanie Powers), try to save her house from being bulldozed by Alonzo Hawk (Keenan Wynn) with the help of Herbie.
-During the film, it is explained that after several successful races with Herbie, Douglas has entered foreign racing circuits while his sidekick Tennessee resides in Tibet.
+Jim has entered racing circuits, Tennessee resides in Tibet.
+Mrs. Steinmetz and her displaced neighbor, Nicole Harris (Stefanie Powers), try to save her house from being bulldozed by real estate developer Alonzo Hawk (Keenan Wynn) with the help of Herbie and Willoughby Whitfield (Ken Berry), Hawk's nephew.

-In Herbie Goes to Monte Carlo (1977), Jim Douglas is reunited with Herbie and enters him in the Trans-France Race and recruits his mechanic friend Wheely Applegate (Don Knotts) to assist him.
-Herbie soon falls in love with a Lancia Scorpion named Giselle while Douglas falls in love with Giselle's driver, Diane Darcy (Julie Sommars).
-Herbie also finds himself in the wrong place at the wrong time when the stolen Etoile de Joie diamond is hidden in his gas tank.
+In Herbie Goes to Monte Carlo (1977), Jim is reunited with Herbie and enters the Trans-France Race with his mechanic, Wheely Applegate (Don Knotts).
+Herbie soon falls in love with a sentient Lancia Scorpion named Giselle, while Jim develops a relationship with Giselle’s driver, Diane Darcy (Julie Sommars).
+Herbie is also pursued by a pair of jewel thieves, Max and Quincy, who have hidden the stolen E’toile de Joie diamond in his gas tank.
+After rescuing Diane and Giselle from a crash into a river, Jim and Wheely drive Herbie to victory, overtaking their main rival, Bruno von Stickle (Eric Braeden), on the ceiling of the Monaco tunnel.